A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

+The third graspability condition involves quantifying the impact of the surrounding environment when an object is located within a cluttered scene.
+The clutter score $Q_{C}$ in $[0,1]$ captures global environmental complexity by characterizing the object density within the scene.
+The proposed clutter score is defined as a global clutter-density descriptor based on two parameters: the proportion of the workspace occupied by objects (occupancy) and the total number of objects present in the scene at a given time.
+This formulation is designed to provide a consistent and controlled representation of clutter progression across successive grasp cycles.
+Each grasping run begins with a larger number of objects, resulting in higher occupancy, and as objects are grasped and removed, both the number of objects and the occupancy gradually decrease (Figure \ref{Occupancy}).
+In this framework, clutter is treated as a global environmental variable that reflects the overall interaction constraints imposed on the gripper, while avoiding sensitivity to object-specific geometric variations that may introduce uncontrolled variability in clutter quantification.
+The clutter score is computed only for trials where more than one object exists in the scene.
+In single-object trials, where no additional objects are present in the scene, clutter impact is not applicable.
 Occupancy was calculated through a sequence of filtering steps applied to the RGB-D data.
 The workspace mask was first binarised to separate the valid workspace from the background.
 Contours were then extracted to retain only the outermost boundary.
 The contour was compressed by removing redundant points and retaining only the essential vertices \cite{Yang2024}.
 The largest contour was selected as the effective workspace, acting as a contour-based spatial filter, and further refined by horizontal and vertical trimming to eliminate boundary artifacts.
 In addition, a depth filter was applied to the depth image, restricting valid object points to a predefined range of 250–525 mm to exclude noise and background pixels outside the graspable region.
 Finally, occupancy was computed as the ratio of object pixels (passing all filters) to the total workspace pixels, expressed as a percentage.